 - Seal Coat: Using a small amount of WiseBond™ Bar & Table Top Epoxy, apply a thin (penetrating) seal coat with a plastic spreader.
 This will help ensure there will be no air bubbles during the final thick glossy flood coat.
 Each seal coat should not have any thickness to it.
 Allow each seal coat to dry for 24 hours with light sanding (220 grit) in between coats for leveling.
 2-3 seal coats are suggested for all applications.
 Wood tables should be sealed on all sides of the table surface.

-- Thorough mixing is very important!
-Thoroughly mix 1 part Resin (A) to 1 part Hardener (B) for 3 minutes.
-NOTE: Pour Hardener (B) in your mixing container first, and then add the Resin (A).
+- Accurate measurement and thorough mixing is very important!
+Measure and thoroughly mix 1 part Resin (A) to 1 part Hardener (B) for 3 minutes.
+NOTE: Measure out and pour Hardener (B) in your mixing container first, and then measure out and add the Resin (A).
 Hardener (B) has a lower viscosity and will not stick to the mixing container sides and bottom as much as the Resin (A) will during mixing.
 Stir with a paint stick or paddle mixer attached to a drill.
 Avoid whipping and the introduction of air.
 Scrape the mixing bucket sides and bottom to ensure complete mixing.
-For best results, mix in one container then pour mixture into second clean container and thoroughly mix again.
+For best results, measure and mix in one container then pour mixture into second clean container and thoroughly mix again.

 Pot Life: The mixed product inside the mixing container may begin to heat up after 15-20 minutes, shortening the available working time.
 Follow all safety instructions listed.